Agiboo/drupal-cucumber/README.md

 ## Prerequisites

 You must have Ruby and Rubygems installed.
 Use "RVM":http://beginrescueend.com/rvm/install to install it.
-Also install the following gems:
+You'll need FireFox and also the following gems:

 * selenium-webdriver
 * rspec